wso2-attic/vagrant-is/boxes/README.md

     ./build.sh

+##### 4. Add created box files to local Vagrant box cache.

-##### 4. The created box files can be found in the output directory.
+The created box files can be found in the output directory.
 In order to add a created box to the local Vagrant box cache use the `vagrant box add` command.

     vagrant box add <BOX_NAME> <BOX_FILE_PATH>